masouduut94/MCTS-agent-python/README.md

 the RAVE algorithm** that helps warm up tree faster. then implemented **several simulation strategy like Last Good Reply, PoolRAVE, Decisive Move and also UCB1-Tuned**.

-Then we applied quality based rewards which conceptually it asserts that we can apply discounted rewards by knowing the length of simulation and the maximum number of actions allowed to take in environment.
+Then we applied **quality based rewards** in [Quality-based Rewards for Monte-Carlo Tree Search Simulations](https://dl.acm.org/doi/10.5555/3006652.3006771) which basically it asserts that we can apply discounted rewards by knowing the length of simulation and the maximum number of actions allowed to take in environment for each player (sometimes in games the horizon of game has limits like the game of GO and HEX).

-after that we used HRAVE and GRAVE in the paper [Comparison of rapid action value estimation variants for general game playing 2018 - Chiara F. Sironi; Mark H. M. Winands](https://ieeexplore.ieee.org/document/7860429) which conceptually states that we can use the global information of the game to guide the simulations.
+After that we used HRAVE and GRAVE in the paper [Comparison of rapid action value estimation variants for general game playing 2018 - Chiara F. Sironi; Mark H. M. Winands](https://ieeexplore.ieee.org/document/7860429) which basically states that we can use the global information of the game to guide the simulations.

-We also tested the leaf threading on UCT
+We also tested the leaf threading on UCT.

+all of above algorithms are addressed below.

+### Original repo

-Original repo: Authored by Kenny Young [here](https://github.com/kenjyoung/mopyhex)
+- MopyHex: Authored by Kenny Young [here](https://github.com/kenjyoung/mopyhex)

-Contributions in this repo:
+### Contributions to the original repo:
 - implementing Generalized Rapid Action Value Estimation
 - implementing HRAVE and GRAVE algorithms in [Comparison of rapid action value estimation variants for general game playing 2018 - Chiara F. Sironi; Mark H. M. Winands](https://ieeexplore.ieee.org/document/7860429)
 - implementing Quality-based rewards in [Quality-based Rewards for Monte-Carlo Tree Search Simulations](https://dl.acm.org/doi/10.5555/3006652.3006771)